Compare electricity prices and cut your costs

 What are the cheapest electricity deals on the market?

 |Supplier||Plan Name||Annual cost|

-This table shows the five cheapest electricity tariffs currently available in the market, based on the national average consumption, which - according to the Commission for Regulation of Utilities (CRU) is 4,200 kW/h of electricity per year.
+This table shows the five cheapest electricity tariffs based on the national average consumption, which - according to the Commission for Regulation of Utilities (CRU) is 4,200 kW/h of electricity per year.

-While this will give you an indication as to the cheapest plans for the average user, the best bet is to carry out an electricity comparison based on your own consumption to figure out the deal that’s right for you.
+While this gives an indication of the cheapest plans for the average user, the best bet is to carry out an electricity comparison using your own consumption to find the deal that’s right for you.

-How do I choose the right electricity deal?
+How do I find the best electricity deal?

 The right electricity deal for you will depend on things like the size of your household and your energy consumption.

-Meanwhile, if you live in a small household, with a lower-than-average consumption, you might find that opting for a plan with a smaller ongoing discount that offers cashback or other bonuses up-front is more valuable for you.
+- If you live in a smaller household with a lower-than-average consumption: you might find a plan with a smaller discount that offers cashback or bonuses up-front is better value.

 Either way, finding the best electricity deal is really straightforward using Switcher.ie’s gas and electricity comparison tool.

 A fixed priced electricity deal is where your unit rate and standing charge are set for the period of your contract.